 Jetbull Sports have been operating as an online bookmaker since 2007.
-Fully licenced in both Malta and UK (as per the new gambling regulations), they offer an award winning sportsbook, virtual sports, and lottery games.
+Fully licenced in Malta, they offer an award winning bookie, virtual sports (virtual football and virtual horse racing), and lottery games.
 There is also a casino and live casino, with a number of traditional table games and slots.
-In this article we review the Jetbull sportsbook, looking at the design of the website, number of markets, competitiveness of odds, generosity of promotions and accessibility of customer services.
+In this article we review the Jetbull bookmaker, looking at the design of the website, number of markets, competitiveness of odds, generosity of promotions and accessibility of customer services.

 The Jetbull Sports website can be viewed in six languages – English, German, Russian, Swedish, Spanish & Turkish.
 This is an healthy mix which attracts customers from all over Europe.